hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 #### Initialize Terraform

 Before you can use Terraform, you will have to initialize it from the configuration file we have created.
-In the same directory as the **main.tf** file you created, **run : terraform init.**
+In the same directory as the **main.tf** file you created, run the command: **terraform init**.

 ![terraform init](/img/bmaas_terraform_init.png "terraform init")

 #### Validate and View the Terraform Execution Plan

 Terraform plan is a dry run that lets you preview the changes that Terraform plans to make to your infrastructure based on the data you provide in your Terraform file.
-To see this, **run: terraform plan.**
+To see this, run the command:**terraform plan**.

 ![terraform plan](/img/bmaas_terraform_plan.png "terraform plan")